VI. Time, Notification, and Loan Periods

 Intercampus Loan services are available only to current Pace Law School students in good standing, faculty, faculty emeritus, and staff.
 Other users must obtain materials that are not in the Pace Law Library collection through their public library or other library with which they may be affiliated.

 Pace Law Library will accept Intercampus Loan requests from patrons of the Birnbaum and Mortola libraries of Pace University.
 All book requests are expected to be made through the University-wide library circulation system.
-Requests for copies and, under special circumstances, book requests will be accepted online or by telephone or fax.
+Requests for copies and, under special circumstances, book requests will be accepted online or by telephone.

 Any type of library material required for study, instruction, research or general information may be requested through Intercampus Loan.
 Monographs and articles are the most commonly requested materials.
 Although all requests are processed, it should be noted that most libraries do not lend reference materials, unique or valuable materials, audiovisual materials, computer software, materials in special collections or with local circulation restrictions, or entire periodical issues or volumes.
 Requests for such resources are likely to be unfilled (in turn, the Law Library will not send any materials that do not circulate to our own students to another Pace University library).
-Books must not be borrowed in lieu of buying textbooks or for semester-long reserve; Intercampus Loans are intended for short-term use.
+Books must not be borrowed in lieu of buying textbooks or for semester-long reserve; Intercampus Loans are intended for short-term use only.
+The Pace Law Library will strictly adhere to any restrictions on use imposed by the lending library, such as "in library use only."

-Intercampus Loan requests are expected to be submitted through the Pace University catalog (click the request link, log in with your Pace portal ID and password, and follow the instructions), but will also be accepted on the printed forms available at the Circulation Desk.
-Forms should be filled out as completely as possible.
+Intercampus Loan requests are expected to be submitted through the Pace University catalog (click the request link, log in with your name and Library barcode, and follow the instructions).
+Forms should be filled out as completely as possible to ensure that you receive the correct item.
 Requests for items that are owned by the Law Library should not be submitted and may not be processed unless the material is not on the shelf.
-Full-text databases should also be checked for article availability.
+Full-text databases should also be checked, particularly for article availability.
 There is no limit on the number of requests an individual may submit and requests are usually processed in the order they are received.
 However, processing may be prioritized based on the number of requests received from others.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies and other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and other archives are authorized to furnish a photocopy or other reproduction.
 One condition is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for and later uses a copy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 Pace Law Library reserves the right to refuse a copying request if, in its judgment, fulfillment would involve a violation of copyright law.
 Online registration and print requests for photocopies include this copyright warning and borrowers must acknowledge awareness of the warning by accepting the conditions online or in print.
 In addition, CONTU (National Commission on New Technological Uses of Copyrighted Works) guidelines provide that, in any calendar year, a library may request and receive only five royalty-free articles from the previous five years of a specific periodical.
 It is the responsibility of the borrowing library to ensure that royalties are paid on any photocopies in excess of that number or to initiate a subscription to such periodical.